AleksandrHovhannisyan/blur/README.md

-# Blur Text
+# Blur Selection

-> A browser extension to highlight and blur text anywhere on a page.
+> A browser extension to highlight and blur text, images, and videos anywhere on a page.

 Compatible with: